richardadvocaat/ATP2intervals.icu/README.md

 2. **Configuration**: Update the user variables at the top of the script with your Excel file path, sheet name, athlete ID, and API key.
 3. **Run**: Execute the script to sync your training plan with intervals.icu.

+It focusses on load targets now, but apply time or distance targets can be added if needed.